 The main goal for the first year is to pass coursework with a "B-" or better grade and to identify a mentor with whom to train.
 In addition to the required coursework, it may be desirable to take one or more elective courses.
-Some electives are offered once every two years and it may be desirable to take some electives during the first year in order to prepare for the qualifying exam at the end of the second year.
-Refer to Graduate Program in Molecular & Cellular Biosciences By-Laws, policies & guidelines: https://www.ohsu.edu/school-of-medicine/graduate-studies/forms-and-policies
+Some electives are offered once every two years and it may be desirable to take some electives during the first year to prepare for the qualifying exam at the end of the second year.
+Refer to the Graduate Program in Molecular & Cellular Biosciences By-Laws, policies & guidelines.